 The Embassy will remain closed on Thursday 24 September.
 In emergencies please contact the FDFA Helpline +41 800 24-7-365/ +41 58 465 33 33.

 The World Health Organization (WHO) declared on 11 March 2020 that the current outbreak can be described as a pandemic.
 Today there is a risk of infection with the new coronavirus in all regions of the world.

 For information relating to the new coronavirus (COVID-19), the information and instructions of local authorities (moz.gov.ua, covid19.com and mfa.gov.ua) and the recommendations of the World Health Organization WHO must be observed in particular.
 At the federal level, the Federal Office of Public Health FOPH informs the population about the coronavirus COVID-19.

 The staff members of the Swiss Embassy in Ukraine are currently working with a reduced physical presence on the embassy premises to prevent the spread of the coronavirus.
-In emergencies, appointments can be made at the Consular Section: Tel. +380 44 281 61 28, email@example.com.
+Appointments at the consular section must be agreed by telephone +380 44 281 61 28, email@example.com.
 For emergencies outside office hours, please contact the FDFA Helpline, tel. +41 800 24 7 364/ +41 58 465 33 33, firstname.lastname@example.org.
 Visas: Schengen visas cannot yet be issued.
 Travelers from Ukraine are required to go into quarantine on arrival in Switzerland.
 For further information please visit the website of the Federal Office of Public Health.